aobject/NYU-ML-Project/README.md

 The CIFAR baseline set up is very similar for the MNIST baseline naive neural network.
 We changed the network architecture to accommodate the larger input image size and additional channels.

-The CIFAR-10 dataset is much more challenging than the MNIST dataset and we see a decrease in the baseline performance to illustrate that difficulty.
-The amount of data to parse per example is larger and classes are more difficult to identify given the complexity of the 3-dimensional nature of the class objects in comparison with a handwritten digit.
-Furthermore, there is a lot of additional noise in the form of surface textures and background information.
-All of these factors contribute to the additional challenge posed by the CIFAR-10 dataset.

 ![acc](https://raw.githubusercontent.com/aobject/public-nyu-ml/master/ML-Project/results/extension-01/pytorch/03-cifar-baseline-loss.png) ![acc](https://raw.githubusercontent.com/aobject/public-nyu-ml/master/ML-Project/results/extension-01/pytorch/03-cifar-baseline-acc.png)